Best Jeep Off-Road Trails of Moab

 Top Of The World

-This isn’t the most challenging off-road trail in Moab by far, having roughly a six or seven rating, but it does feature one of the most scenic drives and best views in Moab — or perhaps all of Utah.
+This isn’t the most challenging of the Jeep trails in Moab, Utah, having roughly a six or seven rating, but it does feature one of the most scenic drives and best views in Moab — or perhaps all of Utah.
 The trail is roughly seven miles long each way ending at a lookout point overlooking one of the most picturesque and panoramic views of the beautiful Utah landscape.

-This trail is for the true adrenaline junkies.
+We made sure to include something for everyone in our list of the best off-road trails in Moab, including the true adrenaline junkies.
 With off-camber climbs and obstacles that tilt you downward facing an 800-foot drop down to the Colorado River below, Moab Rim is the epitome of cliff trails.
 The trail is 7.7 miles and features a 1,877-foot elevation gain, or drop, depending on your direction.

 As the name gives away, this is also not a trail for the faint of heart.
 For those of you that consider you hardcore offroaders, the Upper Helldorado will truly put your skills to the test.
 We might even dare to say it is the most challenging trail in all of Moab.
 It may be only a quarter mile trail, but don’t let this fool you.
 The time to run this trail can vary from a half hour (if you’re lucky) up to three days (if you’re unlucky) depending on your equipment and skills.